another2020githubuser/thepyphone/README.md

 I am a solo founder, a 25 year veteran of the software industry and a passionate digital privacy advocate.

 ## Intended Audience
-Software professionals with Linux experience.
+Software professionals with Raspberry Pi and Linux experience.
 Bash and Python 3 experience required.

 ## Hardware Requirements
 * Raspberry Pi 3B+ with an official 7" Touch Screen